xSuri/Hack-Docs-etc./README.md

 Not everything is only mine knowledge as I mentioned, I am still learning and also having someone's knowledge (I am mostly self-taught), adds my own observations, etc.
 Have Fun!

+# Info #2

+He writes here about some machines doing the so-called The "writeups", unfortunately I didn't describe them all and now I probably won't be able to do it because there are "some" of them.
+Hope I won't skip now none. (it should be here with time and possibilities more and more writeups and stuff from different ctf's etc).

 # Warning